pagkly/Zed/Investopedia3/Which Investors Buy Real Estate Mortgage Investment Conduits – REMIC.md

 ## REMIC vs. Collateralized Mortgage Obligation

-A REMIC is sometimes called a [collateralized mortgage obligation](https://www.investopedia.com/terms/c/cmo.asp) (CMO), a pool of mortgages bundled together and sold as an investment.
-Collateralized mortgage obligations exist within REMICs, although CMOs are a [separate legal entity for tax and legal](https://www.investopedia.com/articles/investing/111213/cmo-vs-cdo-same-outside-different-inside.asp) purposes.
+A REMIC is sometimes called a [[collateralized mortgage obligation]](https://www.investopedia.com/terms/c/cmo.asp) (CMO), a pool of mortgages bundled together and sold as an investment.
+Collateralized mortgage obligations exist within REMICs, although CMOs are a [[separate legal entity for tax and legal]](https://www.investopedia.com/articles/investing/111213/cmo-vs-cdo-same-outside-different-inside.asp) purposes.
 A REMIC is exempt from federal tax, but only on the income investors collect from the underlying mortgages at the corporate level.
 Any income generated and paid out to the investors is taxable, using Form 1066 when filing a REMIC.

 REMICs are not technically CMOs—the two differ for legal and tax purposes.

 ## Real World Example

-Dealers and investors can work with the Federal Home Loan Mortgage Corporation (FHLMC), or [Freddie Mac](https://www.investopedia.com/terms/f/freddiemac.asp), to obtain REMICs.
+Dealers and investors can work with the Federal Home Loan Mortgage Corporation (FHLMC), or [[Freddie Mac]](https://www.investopedia.com/terms/f/freddiemac.asp), to obtain REMICs.
 The companies will help dealers and investors create a custom structure for real estate investment conduits.

 Freddie Mac started offering REMIC investments in 1988 and is considered "the industry standard" according to its website.
 One of its offerings, the [Reference REMIC](http://www.freddiemac.com/mbs/products/reference-remics.html), offers "investors a structured alternative to a traditional 30- or 15-year mortgage-backed security."